lucasbegue/face-blurring-app/README.md

 The app was built on Flask and it takes an image as an input, first detects all faces and then predicts if each one of the faces belongs to an adult or child.
-It then blurrs faces of children and outputs the blurred image with blurred faces.
+It then blurs faces of children and outputs the image with blurred faces.
 The UI looks like this:
 ![UI image](/static/exampleUI.png)
 and an example output looks like this: